 CIS is the abbreviation of Communication and Information Sciences at Tilburg University.
-This study is part of the Tilburg School of Humanities (TSH).
+This study is part of the Tilburg School of Humanities and Digital Sciences (TSHD).
 CIS is a broad study where students can specialize in a track they find most interesting.
 In the bachelor these tracks are Business Communication and Digital Media, Text and Communication and Human Aspects of Information Technology.
 These specializations all have their own master’s program and in the master students can also choose the tracks Data Journalism and Data Science.

 From 2017-2018 onwards, some bachelor programs will change: HAIT will disappear and New Media Design (NMD) and Cognitive Science and Artificial Intelligence (CSAI) will be new tracks.
 In the master NMD and CSAI will be available as well from 2017-2018 onwards.